lucisgit/moodle-filter_jwplayer/README.md

 Player.
 In either cases the first step would be to register on JW Player website https://account.jwplayer.com/ and accept terms and conditions.
-Once this step is done, you have a choice of using cloud version (hosted by JW Player) or download the self-hosted version of the player and unpack it to ./lib/jwplayer/ directory in Moodle (that is where filter will be looking for it in case you will select self-hosted option in the filter settings).
+Once this step is done, you have a choice of using cloud version (hosted by JW Player) or download the self-hosted version of the JW Player 6 and unpack it to ./lib/jwplayer/ directory in Moodle (that is where filter will be looking for it in case you will select self-hosted option in the filter settings).
 Using cloud version is recommended by JW Player, for full comparions see [this